-Talk for writing is a powerful as it enables children to imitate the language they need for a particular topic orally before reading, analysing and then writing their own version.
+Some Talk for writing tools are used and developed through the school as it is a powerful way of enables children to imitate the language they need for a particular topic orally before reading, analysing and then writing their own version.
 It builds on three stages as mentioned above -

 - 1. Imitation learn a text and the language (key rich vocabulary) Retell this orally - 2.
-Innovation adapt a model text with ideas of their own - 3.
-Invention Children create their own text using the language and skills that the model text taught them building in extra grammar and punctuation that has been taught throughout.
+Innovation adapt a model text with ideas of their own